 • Reduce gut spasms and flatulence

-Studies have shown that curcumin works by reducing certain key inflammation-promoting enzymes in the body.
-Thus, promoting comfort and flexibility without any side-effects.
-It acts as a boon for athletes and fitness enthusiasts to support muscle and joint health recovery.
+Studies have shown that curcumin works by reducing certain key inflammation-promoting enzymes in the body, promoting comfort and flexibility without any side-effects.
+It acts as a boon for athletes and fitness enthusiasts to support muscle recovery and joint health.

 Antioxidants play a key role in keeping our joints healthy.
 The human body uses antioxidants to combat free radicals.
 Free radicals are unstable particles that are created as a result of millions of chemical reactions in the body.
 They can cause oxidative stress and damage on a cellular level.
-Researchers prove that blood and joint fluid of patients that are suffering from joint discomfort, have a higher level of free radicals activity and lower levels of antioxidants.
+Research has proven that blood and fluid in joints of patients suffering from joint discomfort, have a higher activity of free radicals and lower levels of antioxidants.
 Curcumin being rich in antioxidants can give healthy support to the joints by combating inflammation and free radicals due to its chemical structure.

-Curcumin, being a very powerful natural antioxidant, helps reduce and neutralise free radicals, which may damage and destroy your cells and DNA, causing accelerated ageing.
-Since most ageing disorders are driven by oxidative stress, this makes curcumin a very important daily supplement for ageing adults.
+Curcumin, being a very powerful natural antioxidant, helps reduce and neutralise free radicals, which may damage and destroy your cells and DNA, accelerating ageing.
+Since most ageing disorders are driven by oxidative stress, this makes curcumin an important daily supplement for ageing adults.

 4. Boosts Immunity

 Studies have shown that curcumin helps reduce the oxidation of Low-Density Lipoprotein.
 Oxidised LDL can become reactive with surrounding tissues, leading to inflammation and consequently organ damage.
 Free radicals disrupt oxidised LDL, which can produce inflammation in the cardiovascular system.
 Studies suggest that the antioxidant effects of curcumin can help fight those free radicals and protect the heart.

 6. Improves Gut Health

-Curcumin improves gut health by favouring the growth of gut-friendly bacterial strains such as Bifidobacteria, Lactobacilli, etc. and reducing the pathogenic strain of bacterias.
-In addition, curcumin treatment has been found to decrease microbial richness and diversity, with a specific reduction of species found as cancer-related.
+Curcumin boosts the health of the gut by encouraging the growth of gut-friendly bacterial strains such as Bifidobacteria, Lactobacilli, among others,. reducing the pathogenic strain of bacterias.
+Studies have shown that treatment with curcumin decreases microbial richness and diversity, with a specific reduction of species found as cancer-related.